 Q: Once you encapsulate my placenta and put it into pill form how will you get the pills back to me?
 Will I have to pick them up from you?

 A: I understand that the postpartum period is rough on a mother (and the rest of the family!).
-I will be more than happy to deliver your placenta pills to you at no additional charge.
+I will be more than happy to deliver your placenta pills to you!.
 Back To Top